 C8.
-Entrance exams

-A. Does your institution make use of the degree-seeking applicants? or SAT Subject Γest scores in adm ission decisions t for first-time, first -yea

-If yes, place check marks in the appro Fall 2015. priate boxes below to reflect your institution's policies for use in n admission for

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-SAT or ACT \boxtimes

-ACT only

-SAT only

-SAT and SAT Subject Tests or

-ACT SAT Subject Tests

-SAT Subject Tests Ш

-B. If your institution will make use of Fall 2015 please indicate which ONE admissions process): ACT with Writing component recomponent recomponent. of the follow Juired

-ACT with Writing component rec

-X ACT with or without Writing con nponent acce pted

-C. Nicola di con la compania di cita CAT 1 1 11 .
-41

-C. Please indicate how your institution n will use the e SAT or ACT e ssay component; c heck all that appl у.
+Entrance exams A. Does your institution make use of SA degree-seeking applicants? ☐ Yes SAT Subject To est scores in admis ssion decisions fo r first-time, fir st-year If yes, place check marks in the appropriate Fall 2018. riate boxes b elow to reflect y our institution's po olicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2018 please indicate which ONE of admissions process): ACT with writing required ACT with writing recommended X ACT with or without writing access. f the followi If your institution will make use of the Stall 2018 please indicate which ONE of admissions process): SAT with Essay component requirements.
+SAT with or without ESSAY components. f the following ng applies (rega C. Please indicate how your institution will use the SAT or ACT ess say component; che eck all that apply SAT es say ACT essa y For admission date by which SAT or ACT scores must be received for fall-term admi

-SAT es say ACT essa V
+SAT essay ACT essay

-For admission DAT CS ACT CSSU y
+For admission

 For placement

-For advising ౼
+For advising

-In place of an application es ssav
+In place of an application essay

-As a validity check on the a ssav 🗆
+As a validity check on the application essay

-No college policy as of now
+No college policy as of now × ×

 Not using essay component

-D. In addition, does your institution us X yes no se applicants 'test scores for a academic advising ?
+D. In addition, does you ur institī ution use applicants' test scores for academic a advising X y es 1 no

-E. Latest date by which SAT or AC Γ scores mus t be received for fall-term admission on: 08/15

-Latest date by which SAT Subjec

-F. If necessary, use this space to clar rify your test policies (e.g., if tests are recomme ended for some st udents, or if tests are

-not required of some students):
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission: August 15 Latest date by which SAT Subject Test scores must be received for fall-term admission: August 15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which tests your institution us es for placemer nt (e.g., state tests)):
+G. Please indicate which h tests your institution uses for placement (e.g., state tests):

-SAT \square
+SAT

 ACT

 SAT Subject Tests

 AP

-CLEP \square
+CLEP

 Institutional Exam

-State Exam (specify):
+State Exam (specify) :